junkawahara/reliability_tdzdd/README.md

 Reliability
 =================

-# Computing network reliability with TdZdd library
+# Program that computes network reliability using TdZdd library

 This program computes network reliability for a given network.
-The source code is a subset of [graphillion_example in TdZdd library](https://github.com/kunisura/TdZdd/tree/master/apps/graphillion) written by Hiroaki Iwashita.
+The source code provided here is a subset of [graphillion_example in TdZdd library](https://github.com/kunisura/TdZdd/tree/master/apps/graphillion) written by Dr. Hiroaki Iwashita.

 ## Usage